 Funeral or bereavement expenses are not considered medical expenses.
-As a result, Medicare does not cover the cost of a funeral for Medicare beneficiaries.
-And, if the A person who has health care insurance through the Medicare or Medicaid programs. was enrolled in a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).
-Medical Savings Account (MSA) plan, the savings account cannot be used to pay burial costs.
+As a result, Medicare does not cover the funeral costs for Medicare beneficiaries.
+And, if the beneficiary was enrolled in a Medicare Advantage Medical Savings Account (MSA) plan, the savings account cannot be used to pay burial costs.

-Although Medicare does not cover funeral costs, there are benefit programs and burial insurance products available that can help with the costs of funeral expenses in some capacity.
+Although Medicare does not cover funeral costs, there are benefit programs and burial insurance products available that can help with funeral expenses in some capacity.

 - Medicare does not provide any coverage for funeral services.

 - Social Security will pay a one-time sum of $255 to a beneficiary’s surviving family.

 - Likewise, the Railroad Retirement Board will also provide a one-time sum based on the number of years the employee worked for them.